-Aaron Hilmer was elected to the position of director with the District in April, 2005 and was re-elected in April, 2011.
+Aaron Hilmer was elected to the position of director with the District in April, 2005 and was re-elected in April, 2011 and April, 2017.
 Hilmer is a lifelong resident of the District and is a small business owner.
 He attended Lutheran South High School and then went on to become a successful investor.
 He has contributed significant time and resources to community volunteer work.
 Hilmer brings financial expertise to the District and has vowed to make sure that District expenditures are sound and warranted.

-Dr. Bonnie Stegman, RN, was elected to the position of director with the District in April, 2005 and was re-elected in April, 2009.
+Dr. Bonnie Stegman, RN, was elected to the position of director with the District in April, 2005 and was re-elected in April, 2009 and April, 2015.
 Stegman is Assistant Professor of Nursing at Maryville University.
 At MFPD, her focus has been ensuring fiscal responsibility to the taxpayer and overseeing advancements in EMS technology, pre-hospital care and HIPAA compliance.

 The Board oversees District operations and appoints the Fire Chief.
 The Fire Chief supervises a staff authorized by the Board to carry out the essential operations of the Fire District.
 Two Assistant Chiefs head up Fire Operations and Emergency Medical Services.
 Three Deputy Chiefs supervise three 24-hour shifts of firefighting and paramedic personnel.
 The Fire Marshal is in charge of the Fire Prevention Bureau.